Systems Architecture for Quantum Random Access Memory: Evaluation Methodology

 \subsection{Feynman Path Simulation}

-We use a classical simulation technique called Feynman-Path Simulation (FPS) to efficiently compute the result of QRAM queries.
-Despite runtime scaling exponentially in the address space, we can still use FPS to simulate and analyze larger QRAMs, on account of two desirable properties.
-First, QRAM circuits are constructed from a small, fixed set of gates, which means that every path coefficient can be efficiently stored by the algorithm.
-Second, and more importantly, these gates are one-to-one: they do not map a single computational basis state to a superposition over basis states.
+We utilized a classical simulation technique called Feynman-Path Simulation (FPS) to efficiently compute the result of QRAM queries.
+In FPS, each memory address corresponds to one path.
+Despite path number and running time scaling exponentially in the address space, FPS can still efficiently simulate and analyze larger QRAMs, on account of the following desirable property.
+QRAM circuits are constructed from a small, fixed set of classical-reversible gates, meaning that all these gates do not map a single computational basis state to a superposition over basis states.
 As a consequence, the storage overhead does not increase exponentially in the depth of the circuit, and instead remains constant.
-Moreover, Pauli gates are also one-to-one, and so we can introduce Pauli noise into the QRAM with negligible overhead.
-Compared to the special-purpose simulator in \cite{hann}, to our knowledge, our Feynman Path implementation is the first general-purpose QRAM simulation that is capable of handling arbitrary input (e.g., memory capacity, address state, and noise models).
+Notably, Pauli gates have the same property to ensure we execute noisy QRAM simulations with negligible overhead.
+Compared to the special-purpose simulator in \cite{hann}, our Feynman Path implementation is the first general-purpose QRAM simulation that is capable of handling arbitrary input (e.g., memory capacity, address state, and noise models).